Mainframe-Style Channel Controllers for Modern Disaggregated Memory Systems: The mcc abstraction

 At the same time, it avoids the portability and compatibility issues, and also the security risks, that accompany extending the processor architecture to communicate with far memory, as in Intel's new AiA interface~\cite{Intel:CVE202421823:2024,ArjanvandeVen:VFIO:2024}.

-The precise semantics for \glspl{cp} is, at this point, an open question, but a promising approach is, at the lowest level, an event-driven model where the events include the arrival of coherence messages from the host and completions of local operations to access DRAM.
+The precise semantics for \glspl{cp} is, at this point, an open question, but a promising approach is, at the lowest level, an event-driven model where the events include the arrival of coherence messages from the host (typically triggered by load and store operations in application code) and completions of local operations to access DRAM.
 However, the programming model exposed to application writers should clearly hide most of these details.

 Another open question is whether an \gls{mcc} should be restricted to accessing memory on a single far memory node (typically, the one where the hardware that it runs on is located), or if should see anything accessible from the application's virtual address space.
 In the latter case, we argue it is still important that each \gls{mcc} has an \emph{affinity} which specifies what memory is local to the \gls{mcc}.
+When the system scales to multiple memory nodes, data placement strategies become relevant for reducing data movement across nodes (potentially with additional latency due to interconnect switches).